Updated June 15, 2023

-Steps to Conduct a Brand Audit – All of us know the word Brand, heard of it a lot right?
-Most of us don’t really know the meaning of a brand and even brand audit.
-It is extremely important to know the terms before we discuss how we do it.
-Let us revise brand audit before we get on to the main lesson for the day.
+All of us know the word brand and have heard of it a lot, right?
+Most of us don’t know the meaning of a brand or even a brand audit.
+It is essential to know the terms before we discuss how we do it.
+Let us revise the brand audit before we get on to the main lesson for the day.
 The notes below have all the answers to your questions.
-So let’s start
+So let’s start.

 What is a brand audit?

-To increase the value of the company the company needs to have a strong brand.
-A strong brand enables you to dominate the price, it makes sure that the customers prefer your brand while making a decision, it builds loyalty of your customers and all these points reduce the amount spent on selling your products along with the fear of competition.
-If you look at a brand they are like living entities and they have a life cycle for they start an excitement and promise and grow until they reach the plateau stage, they usually start dipping for the customers are attracted to the newest and the latest thing.
+To increase the company’s value, the company needs to have a strong brand.
+A strong brand enables you to dominate the price, it makes sure that the customers prefer your brand while making a decision, it builds the loyalty of your customers, and all these points reduce the amount spent on selling your products along with the fear of competition.
+If you look at a brand, they are like living entities, and they have a life cycle; they start an excitement and promise and grow until they reach the plateau stage; they usually start dipping for the customers are attracted to the newest and the latest thing.

-Now if you are facing a problem with your profit making and your sales not increasing or sales falling this is when you can use brand audit.
-Brand audit will help you get an insight of the impact of your brand and its performance in the market and the cause of it not delivering the expected results.
-You can say that brand audit is like a health check up of the brand to understand and determine the problem areas in order to turn things round and work things in favor of the brand.
+Now if you are facing a problem with your profit-making and your sales are not increasing or sales falling, this is when you can use a brand audit.
+A brand audit will help you get an insight into the impact of your brand and its performance in the market and the cause of it not delivering the expected results.
+You can say that a brand audit is like a health checkup of the brand to understand and determine the problem areas to turn things around and work things in favor of the brand.

-Brand Audit is a complete check up of the brands current position in various markets in comparison with its competitors.
-It is a review of the brands effectiveness that helps you determine the strength of the brand along with its weaknesses and reasons for inconsistencies with an idea and opportunities for improvement and latest developments.
+Brand Audit is a complete checkup of the brand’s current position in various markets compared to its competitors.
+It is a review of the brand’s effectiveness that helps you determine the strength of the brand along with its weaknesses and reasons for inconsistencies with an idea and opportunities for improvement and latest developments.

 Why do you need to do a brand audit?

 BRAND needs to have a very strong name and identity in the market.
-A strong brand helps you make more money, and a very powerful business.
-The strength of your brand has the potential of inspiring, captivating and keeping your audience engaged and this can help you increase you bottom line gradually and dramatically.
-Not just a growing brand, but even strong brands in the market need regular checkups to make sure that they are going right and are on track.
+A strong brand helps you make more money and is a very powerful business.
+The strength of your brand has the potential to inspire, captivate, and keep your audience engaged, and this can help you increase your bottom line gradually and dramatically.
+Not just a growing brand but even strong brands in the market need regular checkups to ensure they are going right and are on track.

-A strong brand encourages sales in form of referrals, through social media, TV, other social engagements etc, and the most critical and important part of that brand is focusing on their profitability.
+A strong brand encourages sales in the form of referrals through social media, TV, other social engagements, etc., and the most critical part of that brand is focusing on its profitability.

-And lastly the weak brand is the one that is disconnected brand that is almost out of touch in the market.
-Its demand and supply both appear to be shrinking in the market with its sales falling and finally putting the brand out of business.
+And lastly, the weak brand is the one that is a disconnected brand that is almost out of touch in the market.
+Its demand and supply appear to be shrinking in the market, with its sales falling and finally putting the brand out of business.

-A good and a detailed brand audit will always help you improve new growth opportunities of your brand considering both the existing customers along with the new generation customers that need to be targeted.
-It creates awareness in both the generations, both generations are very important because the present already trust however the new generation will determine the future of your brand.
+A good and detailed brand audit will always help you improve new growth opportunities for your brand, considering the existing and new-generation customers that need to be targeted.
+It creates awareness in both generations; both generations are very important because the present already trusts; however, the new generation will determine the future of your brand.

-A brand audit helps identify the viewpoints of both the customer and the company with regards to:-
+A brand audit helps identify the viewpoints of both the customer and the company with regard to the:-

 - The strength of both the business and resources of the brand.

-- It clarifies the value of the brand, in public and in different markets.
+- It clarifies the value of the brand in public and different markets.

-- A brand audit identifies the awareness of a brand in the market and in the type of audiences.
+- A brand audit identifies the awareness of a brand in the market and the type of audience.

-- Identifying new trends along with new market opportunities is an important part of this exercise.
+- Identifying new trends and market opportunities is an integral part of this exercise.

-- Keeping a track on threats that come from outside the company is a part of brand audit.
+- Keeping track of threats outside the company is part of a brand audit.

-- It also gives the company the opportunity of developing a new product or adding changes to the existing ones along with identifying new profitability channels.
+- It also allows the company to develop a new product or add changes to existing ones, along with identifying new profitability channels.

-- Brand audit also identifies the perception of the brand, its image, its reputations and also the attitude of the audiences towards the brand in the market.
+- The brand audit also identifies the perception of the brand, its image, its reputation, and also the attitude of the audiences toward the brand in the market.

 - It also checks on the efforts of brand management and its effectiveness on the brand in the market.